lokhiufung/personal-website/src/posts/essential-components-of-a-voice-assistant.md

 <img src="https://images.unsplash.com/photo-1603184017968-953f59cd2e37?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=1502&q=80" width="80%">

-WaveNet should be one the earliest attemps to replace tranditional [concatenative TTS](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=Es-YRKMAAAAJ&citation_for_view=Es-YRKMAAAAJ:u5HHmVD_uO8C) and HMM based speech synthesis model with a deep neural network.
+WaveNet should be one of the earliest attemps to replace tranditional [concatenative TTS](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=Es-YRKMAAAAJ&citation_for_view=Es-YRKMAAAAJ:u5HHmVD_uO8C) and HMM based speech synthesis model with a deep neural network.
 It directly models the raw waveform of the audio signal.
 This model produces more natural-sounding speech.

 Later work by Google research team on text to speech is Tacotron/Tacotron2.
 This model separates in 2 sub-models: a mel-spectrogram generator and a neural vocoder.
 The mel-spectrogram generator models the mel-spectrogram with text input.
 Then, the generated mel-spectrogram will be fed into a neural encoder (e.g WaveNet) to generate audio signals from mel-spectrogram.

-More improvements on this kind of two- stages models has been made.
+More improvements on this kind of two-stages models has been made.
 WaveRNN uses recurrent neural network to improve the latency problem of WaveNet during the deployment phrase.
 WaveGlow uses a flow-based generative model to generate audio samples in faster-than-real-time.

 ### Natural langauge understanding
 This is the core part of the entire chatbot system.
 User’s intent (or query) will be extracted